anglerud/makespace_servo_demo/docs/index.md

 Note that `probe-run` also connects the debugger, so we'll be able to get debug prints and even stack traces from the code.

-Once flashed of course, the microcontroller operates without needing the programmer.
+Once flashed, the microcontroller operates without needing the programmer.
 We only use it to power the board after the first flash.

 You'll see the servo move between its two extremes continuously.
 You'll also be able to see the control signal on the oscilloscope - and you can see what